gscoppino/ProjectTime/README.md

 ### Development Tools

-By running `anaconda-project prepare --env-spec default`, an environment containing useful development tools (such as linters, formatters, and interactive execution environments) will be created in `envs/default`.
+By running `anaconda-project prepare --env-spec default`, an environment containing all development/debug/testing dependencies, along with useful development tools (such as linters formatters, and interactive execution environments), will be created in `envs/default`.

 ### Unit Testing